Pope calls for cease-fire in Holy Land - UCA News

 Share your comments

-In a land area of 25,110 square kilometers, the diocese's territory covers two provinces of Gia Lai and Kon Tum.
+In a land area of 1,817.89 square kilometers, the diocesan territory covers the entire civil Province of

-In a land area of 31,818 square kilometers, the diocesan territory covers Hiroshima, Yamaguchi, Shimane, Okayama and
+Hankow has a land area of approximately 8,494 sq. kilometres.
+The diocesan territory covers Wuhan city, the capital of

-In a land area of 57,592 square kilometers, the diocesan territory covers civil revenue districts of Nashik, Dhule,
+The diocese covers a total land area of 10,448 square kilometres and includes district of Tiruchirapalli and parts of

-Christ the King Cathedral in Nha Trang of south-central Vietnam adds to the jewels in a coastal...

-The Immaculate Conception Cathedral in Urakami of Nagasaki is a witness of persecution of...
+The Church of the Visitation in Seremban relishes the treasured legacy of pioneering French...